abhijeetsharma200/OpenCV-Wiki/G-API-Ideas-towards-OpenCV-5.0.md

 ## What we'd like to fix

 - Tolik - Need to fix Python bindings for Python 3.7+ - fails on Windows.
 Applies to OpenCV in general, but we're affected most.

+## What we'd like to remove

+- Dmitry - async API, as it is just a wrapper over regular synchronous API, not actively used, but causes issues time to time.
+Instead, Streaming mode can be extended to support queue-like push-pop interface which will be asynchronous in its sense.

 ## Beyond 5.0